paulhibbitts/cmpt-363-213-beta/docs/readings.md

 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/">Severity Ratings for Usability Problems</a>

 ## Week 4
+### Special topic - heuristic evaluations
 **Design Heuristics Lecture with Scott Klemmer, a Video Playlist (35 minutes in total) (1 of 1 for Week 4)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.youtube.com/watch?list=PLVtu1bDQijari7LfHOoSTdcpbWIkwZWIA&v=gSm6bOw-KcQ">Design Heuristics Lecture with Scott Klemmer, a Video Playlist</a>

 ## Week 5
+### How to understand and communicate people's needs and behaviors?
 **A 5-Step Process For Conducting User Research (1 of 3 for Week 5)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://www.smashingmagazine.com/2013/09/5-step-process-conducting-user-research/">A 5-Step Process For Conducting User Research</a>